BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Aryna Sabalenka and Qinwen Zheng are set to meet at the Rome on May 14, 2025 in a clay-court singles match.
 Sabalenka enters with a 17–3 record on clay courts in 2025, while Zheng has posted a 10–4 mark on clay courts this season.
-Based on Elo ratings, this projects as a tight matchup with neither player holding more than a slight statistical edge.
-In their head-to-head history, Sabalenka leads 7–1 over Zheng, including a win in their most recent meeting.
+Elo ratings point to a clear statistical advantage for Sabalenka entering this matchup.
+In their head-to-head history, Sabalenka leads 8–1 over Zheng, including a win in their most recent meeting.

 Both players enter with respectable recent form, as Sabalenka and Zheng have each won three or more of their last five singles matches.